Why Ingredient Forms Matter

 Magnesium Citrate

 Magnesium citrate combines magnesium with citric acid and is commonly discussed for its relatively higher solubility compared to magnesium oxide.
+It is frequently used in wellness formulations focused on general magnesium support and digestive compatibility.

 Magnesium Glycinate